How to Carve a Turkey

 Carving a roasted turkey leg off a full turkey.

-1. Separating the thigh and leg: Cut through the joint that separates the drumstick from the thigh.
+1. Separating the thigh and leg: Cut through the joint that separates the drumstick from the thigh bone.
 Serve these pieces whole, or carve them by cutting off the meat in thin slices parallel to the bone.

 Carving a roasting turkey leg.

-1. Removing the breast: Cut along the breastbone while following the curvature of the bones.
-Using your hand or a carving fork, gently pull the breast meat away while using the knife to remove the meat from the ribs.
+1. How to carve a turkey breast: Cut along the side of the breastbone while following the curvature of the bones, breasts skin side up.
+Using your hand or a carving fork, gently pull the breast meat away from the side of the breast bone while using the knife to remove the meat from the ribs.

 Carving roasted turkey breast off a whole turkey.

 1. Place turkey breast on the cutting board.
-For larger slices, slice the breast meat on an angle.
+Slice the breast meat on an angle against the grain to your desired thickness.

 Carving roasted turkey breast into slices.